jackyng88/cloudpak-eventstreams-story/README.md

 11. Make sure you have these files in the same folder.

+<ins>Summary</ins> - We now have the bootstrap server address, API Key, .jks truststore certificate, and the truststore password associated with that certificate to allow us the ability to connect to our Event Streams instance.

 ## Creating the Quarkus with MicroProfile Reactive Messaging Application -
 1. Create the Quarkus project.
 You can replace <> and the contents inside of <> with whatever you would like.